 The Fed began its rate hike cycle two years ago and peaked at 2.5% in 2018.
-The trend only became worrying once it reached 2% at which point long term mortgage rates suddenly showed a drastic increase.
+The trend only became worrying once it reached 2%, at which point long-term mortgage rates suddenly showed a drastic increase.
 The process has been going on long enough for us to be able to evaluate it.
-To do so we’ll use four indicators related to the real estate market: Building Permits, New Home Sales, Existing Home Sales and the Case-Shiller Index.
+To do so, we’ll use four indicators related to the real estate market: Building Permits, New Home Sales, Existing Home Sales, and the Case-Shiller Index.

 The above chart illustrates how much downwards pressure there’s been on the number of requested permits.
-The months where The Fed’s rhetoric acted the most hawkish are also the ones where these requests were at their lowest.
-August for example was the month when they had the clearest vision of their interest rate trajectory, anticipating that they’d keep raising it until 2019.
+The months where The Fed’s rhetoric acted the most hawkish are also where these requests were at their lowest.
+August, for example, was the month when they had the clearest vision of their interest rate trajectory, anticipating that they’d keep raising it until 2019.
 The added predictability offset the negative effects of the upwards pointing rate hike plan had on demand.
 This allowed the market to slowly recover over the following 2-3 months as it became evident that The Fed wouldn’t necessarily adhere to the original projection.

 Although investors were quick to regain confidence, the figures began decreasing again in February.
 This implies that there may not be a definite correlation between permit requests and interest rate trajectory.
 This is because The Fed was fundamentally more dovish in this period due to the already high rates.

 New Home Sales may have a stronger correlation to The Fed’s policy.
 There’s some overlap when you compare the chart below with the previous one since they hit bottom at almost the same time.
 On the other hand, it didn’t experience the second decline and began rising instead.